 In 2015, Bristol University asked Hanover staff at Blaise Weston Court in Bristol if we would like to get involved in their Tangible Memories project aimed at working with older residents to help them use digital technology to recreate their life stories.
 Visit the Tangible Memories website to read more about this fascinating intergenerational event.

 In 2014 a number of NHS hospital trusts launched a call for knitters to help create ‘Twiddlemuffs’, a knitted or crocheted woollen handmuff with ribbons, buttons, beads and zips attached.
 They provide simple stimulation for the hands and the mind for people living with dementia.
 The Twiddlemuffs phenomenon was embraced with great enthusiasm at Hanover.
 Staff on estates and in offices knitted and decorated hundreds of them.
 They were used on estates and some of them were donated to Durham County Council to distribute to people with dementia.
-A Twiddlemuff knitting pattern PDF can be viewed and/or downloaded here.
+We have a Twiddlemuff knitting pattern (pdf, 270kb) for online viewing or downloading.

 Being diagnosed with dementia is not in itself a reason to stop driving - what matters from a legal and practical viewpoint is whether the person is still able to drive safely.
 Helpful information is available on the Alzheimer's Society website.